lady-thee/hngx-s2-simple-crud-api/DOCUMENTATION.md

 >>>
 ```

-Now added the generated key to the SECRETS.KEY variable in the render settings.
+Now added the generated key to the SECRETS.KEY variable in the render settings along with other env variables.

+And we're done!